grownjs/grown/README.md

 You can leverage on `Grown.test()` for starting and adding hooks.

-So a typical test-harness may involve no configuration:
+&mdash; So a typical test-harness may involve no configuration:

 ```coffee
 # spec/app-spec.coffee